Over the last four years, the Arrow programme has helped over 150 businesses to step into the future.

 Arrow has stimulated research and development across the whole region, a key ingredient in bolstering growth and employment.
 Furthermore, the long-term nature of Arrow’s successes will continue to have an impact on the economic and social make-up of the North East for generations to come.

-How has Arrow supported regional small to medium-sized enterprises?
+How has Arrow supported regional businesses?

 Some of the businesses the programme has collaborated with include: